 Document management and complaints management are critical to FDA compliance, especially in understanding and meeting the FDA’s quality metric reporting categorization.
 A robust quality management system (QMS) like AssurX built for the life science industry and incorporates multiple solutions like document management, complaints handling, and risk management are essential to prepare for the 2018 quality metrics program mandate and ensure FDA compliance.

 Here’s how the FDA will calculate quality metrics for each product:

 - Lot Acceptance Rate (LAR) as an indicator of manufacturing processes performance.
 LAR is the number of accepted lots in a timeframe divided by the number of lots started by the same covered establishment in the current reporting timeline.

-- Product Quality Complaint Rate (PQCR) as an indicator of patient or customer feedback.
+- Product Quality Complaint Rate (PQCR) is an indicator of patient or customer feedback.
 PQCR is defined as the number of product quality complaints received for the product divided by the total number of dosage units distributed in the current reporting timeframe.

-- Invalidated Out-of-Specification (OOS) Rate (IOOSR) as an indicator of the operation of a lab.
-IOOSR is defined as the number of OOS test results for lot release and long-term stability testing invalidated by the covered establishment due to an aberration of the measurement process divided by the total number of lot release and long-term stability OOS test results in the current reporting timeframe.
+- Invalidated Out-of-Specification (OOS) Rate (IOOSR) is an indicator of the operation of a lab.
+IOOSR is defined as the number of OOS test results for lot release and long-term stability testing invalidated by the covered establishment due to an aberration of the measurement process divided by the total number of lot release long-term stability OOS test results in the current reporting timeframe.

 FDA Compliance Recommendation